-At Correct Capital Wealth Management, our O'Fallon, MO financial planners and retirement consultants help companies of all sizes offer customized and effective 401(k) plans.
-We do most of the work for you, so you can spend your energy on growing your business while we focus on growing your and your employees' savings.
-Call Correct Capital today at 314-930-401(k) or complete our online form to learn more about establishing a 401(k) for your small business in O'Fallon, MO.
+At Correct Capital Wealth Management, our O'Fallon, MO financial advisors and retirement consultants work with companies large and small to offer 401(k) plans that fit their business and provide stability for their employees.
+We take the heavy financial lifting off your plate while you focus on making your business flourish.
+Speak to a Correct Capital team member today at 314-930-401(k) or fill out our online form to get started with establishing a 401(k) for your small business in O'Fallon, MO.

 Why You Should Up a 401(k) for Your Small O'Fallon, MO Business

-Establishing and maintaining a 401(k) for a small business in O'Fallon, MO can do wonders for you, your employees, and your business's bottom line:
+Establishing and operating a 401(k) for a small business in O'Fallon, MO has numerous benefits, for employers, your workers, and your business's bottom line:

-- Attract and retain great employees — Providing retirement plans is an essential asset for recruiting and keeping top talent, especially if many O'Fallon, MO companies are advertising for the same job.
-One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help your business stand out, especially if they are offered to people beyond the highest earners.
+- Attract and keep great employees — Offering retirement plans can be an important tool for attracting and retaining top talent, particularly if many O'Fallon, MO companies are advertising for the same position.
+Employees see a 401(k) as a valuable benefit, and offering one can help differentiate your business from competitors, especially if you offer 401(k)s to rank-and-file employees as well.

-- Tax deductions — Both businesses and employees can reduce how much they owe in taxes with a 401(k) plan.
-Matching contributions employers make are tax deductible to the extent that the contributions do not exceed the yearly corporate tax deduction limit on employer contributions, as laid out in section 404 of the Internal Revenue Code.
-There are also several tax credits when companies first set up a 401(k) plan, and if the employer offers automatic enrollment.
-Employee contributions reduce their tax liability and their contributions grow tax free.
+- Tax deductions — Both businesses and employees can benefit from tax advantages with a 401(k) plan.
+Matching contributions from employers are tax deductible up to the yearly corporate tax deduction limit on employer contributions, as defined in section 404 of the Internal Revenue Code.
+There are also several tax credits when employers first set up a 401(k) plan, and if the employer offers automatic enrollment.
+Employee contributions reduce their taxable income and their contributions grow tax free.

-- Increased employee retirement savings — A retirement account allows employees to save for retirement through automatic contributions deducted from their paychecks.
-Greater financial security eventually leads to a more productive workforce.
+- Increased employee retirement savings — A 401(k) plan allows employees to save for retirement through automatic contributions deducted from their paychecks.
+Greater financial security eventually leads to more productivity.

-- Decreased liability — Employers owe a fiduciary responsibility to their employees when they offer 401(k) plans, which involves a wide range of investment knowledge and responsibilities.
-If you work with an ERISA 3(38) Fiduciary provider to assist you with your small business's 401(k), much of that liability will go to them.
+- Decreased liability — Employers take on a fiduciary duty to their employees when they provide retirement plans, which involves a a deep level of investment understanding and responsibilities.
+If you work with an ERISA 3(38) Fiduciary advisor to establish and manage your small business's 401(k), the bulk of that fiduciary duty will go to them.

-- Ease of administration — When you parter with a 3(16) administrator to administer your small business 401(k) plan, they'll handle the lion's share of employee education, compliance, and administrative duties on your behalf, so you can reap the rewards of offering a plan without much hassle.
-Furthermore, advisors can help with 401(k) payroll integration for further simplicity.
-If an employee takes a new job elsewhere, they can easily rollover their 401(k) to a new retirement account without you having to do much work.
+- Simple administration — When you parter with a 3(16) administrator to set up your small business 401(k) plan, they'll manage the lion's share of employee education, compliance, and administrative tasks for you, so you can enjoy the rewards of offering a plan without putting in too much work yourself.
+In addition, advisors can help with 401(k) payroll integration for further simplicity.
+If an employee moves to a new company, they can simply perform a 401(k) rollover to a new retirement account without much hassle to you.

 What 401(k) Plans Are Available to Small Businesses in O'Fallon, MO?

-In any 401(k) plan, employees can contribute through money taken out of their paychecks.
-Most 401(k)s offer many different investment options.
+In any 401(k) plan, employees can put funds into the account through money taken out of their paychecks.
+Most 401(k)s offer a wide range of investment options.
 Employers can employers can deposit an equal amount as their employees as an additional benefit to employees.
-Most 401(k) plans must follow stringent nondiscrimination requirements, and are subject to yearly tests to ensure they remain compliant.
-The IRS mandates contribution limits each year; in 2023 that is $22,500, unless you turn 50 or older this year, in which case you can deposit an additional $7,500 as a catch-up contribution.
+Most 401(k) plans must meet rigid nondiscrimination requirements, and perform annual tests to ensure they remain compliant.
+The IRS sets contribution limits each year; in 2023 the limit is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.

 O'Fallon, MO employers with multiple employees have a few different options in how they set up their 401(k) plan:

-- Traditional vs. Roth 401(k) Deferrals — The main difference between traditional and Roth deferrals is the tax benefits.
-With a traditional deferral, contributions are tax-deferred, meaning the contributions are made before taxes are taken out, lowering an employee's taxable income.
+- Traditional vs. Roth 401(k) Deferrals — The main difference between traditional and Roth deferrals is when your employees pay taxes on their contributions.
+With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, lowering an employee's taxable income.
 When the money is withdrawn it is taxed as ordinary income at the employee's tax rate at the time of withdrawal.

-With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, as long as the plan participant has been contributing for at least five years and is 59-½ years old when the withdrawal is made.
-Roth 401(k)s are becoming more popular as they decrease tax liability in retirement.
+With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and there are no taxes when the money's withdrawn, so long as the plan participant has been contributing for at least five years and is 59-½ years old when the money is taken out.
+Roth 401(k)s are becoming increasingly popular as they allow plan participants to diversify their tax exposure in retirement.

 - Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as an employer you would be obligated to make contributions that are fully vested when made.
-There are four ways in which an employer can contribute:
+To meet Safe Harbor requirements, you have four options:

-- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee chooses to contribute to the plan.
+- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee decides to themselves.

 - With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.